LMFDB/lmfdb-inventory/db-numberfields.md

   **Example:** {u'sib': ['-4,1,2,-7,6,-3,1', '1,0,-1,-1,-1,0,1', '183,-217,111,-28,35,-14,4,0,1']}

+* **oldpolredabscoeffs** (list of ints as string): polredabs changed its definition.
+We store the current one, but sage produces the old version.
+If they are different, we store the old coefficients here so we can search on them.

+  **Example:** '-3,0,1'
+* **oldpolredabscoeffhash** (string): output of hexdigest applied to oldpolredabscoeffscoeffs -- it can be used as an index for coefficient lookup (coeffs can be too long)

+  **Example:** 'c187070bd71b8ab0a64176f5bc999046'

 The dischash is computed as follows, assuming the disc_abs_key is stored as d
  * if length of d is less than 19, set the hash equal to d, otherwise use the first 19 characters
  * multiply the result by the sign of the discriminant